ElektraInitiative/libelektra/doc/contrib/new_api/README.md

 - Name of element: `char *`
 - Value of element: —

-The API proposed below uses (to keep as much as possible from above):
+The API proposed here uses:

-- Collection: `ElektraKeyset`
-- Element: `ElektraKey`
-- Name of element: `ElektraKeyname`
-- Value of element: `ElektraKeyvalue`

-Another (maybe less confusing) option would be:

-- Collection: `ElektraSet` or `ElektraMap`
+- Collection: `ElektraSet`
 - Element: `ElektraEntry`
-- Name of element: `ElektraKey` or `ElektraName`
+- Name of element: `ElektraName`
 - Value of element: `ElektraValue`

 ### Note on public structs

-The public structs `ElektraKeyname` and `ElektraKeyvalue` defined below are not problematic or limiting in terms of forward compatibility.
+The public structs `ElektraName` and `ElektraValue` defined here are not problematic or limiting in terms of forward compatibility.
 This is because, they essentially define what a "keyname" and a "key value" are for Elektra.
 That is why they are used both as part of the public API **and** in the definitions of the `*Cow` structs, which define how stuff is actually stored.
 Any change to these structs would mean changing that definition and therefore would be major breaking change, even if the structs where not public.